arukanoido/promod/index.md

 </dl>

 # <a name="modsource">Mod Source</a>
 We are making the mod SDK files available as a modder's resource.
 Usage is free for non-commercial purposes.
 The credit section of this page should be included wherever the mod is used.
-Contact DevilsD via Discord if you have technical questions.
+Contact DevilsD via Discord if you have technical questions or questions about usage.
 <a href="http://www.fissureentertainment.com/devilsd/UnrealEngine/SWCMod/Source/SWCMod1.0.rar" target="_blank">Download here.</a>

 ---